top of page

 The Tatemachi Street

 A Shinto shrine of the deity of "sake."
-It is enveloped in a serene and magnificent atmosphere and has been revered as the guardian shrine of the town.
+It is enveloped in a serene, magnificent atmosphere and has been revered as the town's guardian shrine.

 Ippukudokoro-Hamaya